GavinAbercrombie/gavinabercrombie.github.io/index.md

 ### News:

+**November 2025**

+I co-organised the 4th Workshop on Perspectivist Approaches to NLP [NLPerspectives](https://nlperspectives.di.unito.it/) at EMNLP in Suzhou, China.

 **July 2025**

 I'm co-organising and presenting a [tutorial on NLP for Counterspeech against Hate and Misinformation](https://sites.google.com/view/nlp4csham/) at this year's ACL conference.